 12. Use Q&A Sites

 Bloggers often blog to solve a reader’s problem.
-I blog at PennyPinchinMom to help people save money.
-That’s what I am about over there.
+I blogged at PennyPinchinMom to help people save money.
+While I have since sold the site, it still had a purpose, which was the goal — to help people save money.
 When you can solve a problem, you become a valuable resource.

 Even if they don’t click over from a link, they may be intrigued to learn more about you and check your profile, where they can find a way to follow your site.